-Donald Trump’s ‘Save America’ PAC Raised $30.9 During Efforts To Overturn Election Results
+Donald Trump’s ‘Save America’ PAC Raised $30.9 Million During Efforts To Overturn Election Results

-The fundraising committee formed by former President Donald Trump following his loss to President Joe Biden in the 2020 presidential campaign raised $30.9 million in the final weeks of 2020, according to a report from The Hill.
-The number was disclosed on Sunday, following a filing with Federal Election Commission.
-Trump’s leadership political action committee, commonly referred to as a PAC, “Save America” ended the year with nearly $31.2 in cash.
-The PAC’s only expenses went toward fees charged by the Republican online fundraising platform WinRed totaling $200,000.
+The fundraising committee formed by former President Donald Trump following his loss to Joe Biden in the 2020 presidential campaign raised $30.9 million in the final weeks of 2020, according to a report from The Hill.
+The number was disclosed on Sunday, following a filing with the Federal Election Commission.
+Trump’s leadership political action committee — commonly referred to as a PAC — “Save America” ended the year with nearly $31.2 million in cash.
+The PAC’s only expenses went toward fees charged by the Republican online fundraising platform WinRed, totaling $200,000.

 The $30.9 million raised by Save America is only part of Trump’s sizable war chest.
 During the same five-week window, the Trump Make America Great Again Committee raised $62.6 million.
 The joint fundraising operation which is affiliated with the businessman forwards the donations to the Republican National Committee and Save America.
 Filings reveal that it has sent $78.4 million so far, with $30.5 million going to Save America and $25.5 million directly to the Trump campaign.
 The committee currently retains $60 million in cash entering 2021.